gradle/gradle/subprojects/docs/src/docs/release/notes.md

 As always, there are also performance improvements like enhancements to the [configuration cache](http://userguide/configuration_cache.html).

-We would like to thank the following community members for their contributions to this release of Gradle:

 <!--
 Include only their name, impactful features should be called out separately below.
  [Some person](https://github.com/some-person)